-The "My Activities" section lists all of the actions that you're associated with.
+The "My Activities" section lists all of the actions that you're associated with for your approved grants.
 The "Scheduled Activities" tab lists all of the upcoming activities associated with the Project Contact.
 This is also the area where you'll see communication requests from Vancouver Foundation staff.